You can count on the undivided attention of a team that prizes relationships and teamwork.

 Mr. Remick is a member of a number of associations and clubs, serves on the Board of Governors and Executive Committee of the Maxwell Football Club, and served on the Board of Directors for the Philadelphia Music Foundation and Philadelphia Bar Association.
 He also spent six years as a Hearing Member and Chairperson for the Disciplinary Board of the Pennsylvania Supreme Court.

 Mr. Remick was voted one of the “best, brightest, wiliest, winningest, most tenacious and efficacious attorneys” as well as “Best Entertainment and Sports Attorney in Philadelphia” by Philadelphia Magazine in 1999.
-Elected to Super Lawyers for Entertainment and Sports Law 2005 – 2018.
-Elected International Entertainment Lawyer Of The Year 2012-2018.
-He has also been elected to the 2007-2018 editions of Best Lawyers in America.
-Selected for Peer Review Rating 1981-2018, rated AV preeminent by Martindale-Hubbell.
+Elected to Super Lawyers for Entertainment and Sports Law 2005 – 2020.
+Elected International Entertainment Lawyer Of The Year 2012-2020.
+He has also been elected to the 2007-2020 editions of Best Lawyers in America.
+Selected for Peer Review Rating 1981-2020, rated AV preeminent by Martindale-Hubbell.
 Selected for AVVO Superb Rating 10/10.
-He is listed in Who’s Who in American Law and Who’s Who in American Poetry.
+Additonally, Mr. Remick has been elected to Lawyers of Distinction He is listed in Who’s Who in American Law and Who’s Who in American Poetry.

 Mr. Remick is the recipient of many prestigious awards, including the Philadelphia Achiever Award, the Golden Slipper Club’s Distinguished Service Award, the Liberty Bell Award, BMA’s Distinguished Music Award, the Duke Ellington Humanitarian Award and Wharton Club’s “Man of the Year Award.”